 This plant that repels insects is native to India, and it has a medicinal history that dates back centuries.
 It was used to cure for gastrointestinal issues, sore throat, bacterial infections, and as an insect repellent.
 It has a very sweet and strong scent, and you’ll get deep green leaves and stems with fuzzy flower spikes.
 It’ll release the scent each time you brush across it, and the leaves are very sensitive.
 Crushing them will release the oils as well.
 The scent of this plant can relax your nervous system, but it can shut down the pest’s nervous systems if they come into contact with it.

-This plant that repels ticks is just as popular today across the world as it was centuries ago for repelling insects and treating health problems.
+These plants that repel ticks are just as popular today across the world as they were centuries ago for repelling insects such as ticks and treating health problems.

 Sage is a popular plant that repels ticks, and it has a long history that dates back hundreds of years for use in religious ceremonies.
 The grey-hued leaves beautifully offset the purple and blue-tinted flowers to create an eye-catching display.
 Although it’s native to Southern Europe, you can find it all over the United States as a popular cooking ingredient.
 All you have to do is walk by it to release the smell, and it’ll keep a lot of different pests out.
 It’s a popular natural cleaning agent, but it does have a very strong scent that can be overwhelming for some people and pets.

-Mint is an extremely popular herb that has a very sharp scent.
+Mint is an extremely popular herb that has a very sharp scent and is a way to keep away ticks.
 For hundreds of years, people have used mint as a plant that repels insects and helps cure a variety of medical problems like nausea and restlessness.
 There are up to 24 different species of mint available, and all of them can help rid your yard of mosquitos, ticks, and fleas.
 This is a very low-growing herb that does well in companion planting, and it can thrive both indoors and out without any problems.
 They do need full sun, but all you have to do to repel the pests is rub against the leaves to release the oil.
 Boiling them in water will release the scent too.

 Crushing and boiling mint leaves releases the oils and scent that creates a calming tea that you can use to help you relax and sleep.